 Ceillac: 3 days from Briançon.
 Bus connects with Montdauphin-Guillestre railroad station on the Briançon – Valance train line, which is 7 1/2 to 8 1/2 hours from Paris.

 Larche: 5 days from Briançon.
 It is probably necessary during the hiking season to take a cab or find a ride between Larche and Barcelonette.(27 kilometers).
 Bus service from Barcelonette to Gap on the Briançon – Valance train line.
 The train takes 6 1/2 to 7 1/2 hours to reach Paris.
-There are also daily busses to Nice, Marseilles, Grenoble, and Briançon.
+There are also daily busses from Barcelonette to Nice, Marseilles, Grenoble, and Briançon.

 *St. Etienne-de-Tinée or Auron: On the GR5, 2 days from Larche, Twice a day buses run from these towns to and from Nice in 2-3 hours.
 Price is less than 2 Euros.
 Connections in Nice by train or air.

 *Isola 2000: (on the Balcons du Mercantour special alternative route or 3 to 4 days from Larche) Buses run to and from Nice during July and August at a price of less than 2 Euroa.

 Saint-Dalmas-Valdeblore: A 3 days’ walk from St. Etienne-de-Tinée.
 Bus to Nice.
 Price 1 or 2 Euros.

 Levens or Aspremont: 5 days away from St. Etienne-de-Tinée.
 Local bus service takes you to Nice in less than an hour.
 You can walk there in half of a day.